Umutayb/resume/README.md

 _Architect (Quality Assurance & Test Automation Software)_ <br>

-I excel at transforming quality assurance within organisations and establishing software automations(for test & business) that are continuously integrated, easy to maintain, highly sustainable & efficient in execution.
-My main objective is to optimise quality assurance within organisations while reducing costs of certain tasks by automating them as efficiently as possible.
-I believe automation is necessary not just for testing but for any task that can benefit from it, and I am up to the task. <br>
+I excel at transforming the software development lifecycle within organisations and establishing a solid quality assurance strategy.
+My main objective is to optimise quality assurance within the organisation while reducing costs of certain tasks by automating them as efficiently as possible.
+Quality assurance is one of the most critical components of IT businesses while automation is necessary not just for testing but for any task that can benefit from it.
+I am here to deliver both. <br>

 ## WORK EXPERIENCE